EddieCornelious/pretty/README.md

-# Only compatible with browsers that have the %c option for console.log messages and es6 const/let support
+# Only compatible with browsers that have the %c option for console.log messages

 ## Max 250 characters per log